Margaret Meagher: Legacy

-In light of her gender and social circumstances, Meagher’s work in the Canadian Foreign Service is generally considered to have been significant in paving the way for women in diplomacy.
+In light of her gender and social circumstances, Meagher's work in the Canadian Foreign Service is generally considered to have been significant in paving the way for women in diplomacy.
 Many believe that her career proved that women could perform diplomatically at the same level as men, which pressured the Foreign Service to continue to incorporate more women into their traditionally male-dominated diplomatic corps.

 Meagher was conscious of her unique and influential position in Canadian foreign affairs.
 In an interview, she stated: “Not only was I the only woman head of mission everywhere I went, there were very few women members of any rank in the diplomatic corps. [...]
 I was, after all, blazing a trail and whether I performed well, or fell flat on my face might have had some influence, at least for a time, on the appointment of other women.”Because she remained single throughout her life, Meagher was able to pursue a full-time career in the Foreign Service, which would otherwise not have been permitted due to government-imposed restrictions on married women holding federal civil service jobs.

 Awards and honours

-In 1974, Meagher was made an officer of the Order of Canada for her “career in diplomacy and contribution to international affairs.”
+In 1974, Meagher was appointed an officer of the Order of Canada for her "career in diplomacy and contribution to international affairs".
 Some of these contributions include her diplomatic service as the first female Canadian ambassador, first woman to chair a board of governors and first female Canadian high commissioner.

-Meagher has received several honorary degrees from Nova Scotian post-secondary institutions.
-In 1970, she was the recipient of a Doctor of Civil Law honoris causa from Dalhousie University, her alma mater.
-She has also been awarded two honorary doctorates from St. Francis Xavier University and Saint Mary's University in 1974 and 1975, respectively.
+Meagher had received several honorary degrees from Nova Scotian post-secondary institutions.
+In 1970, she was awarded the degree of Doctor of Civil Law honoris causa by Dalhousie University, her alma mater.
+She had also been awarded two honorary doctorates from St. Francis Xavier University and Saint Mary's University in 1974 and 1975, respectively.

 Dalhousie University also developed the Margaret Meagher Fellowship in Political Science, awarded to a student entering the Master of Arts program in the field of international relations.